ridale/solarmon/README.md

 This is a simple program to read the inverter data from a JFY grid connected solar inverter.

-This program was inspired by solarmonj by Adam Gray and John Croucher https://code.google.com/p/solarmonj/
+This program was inspired by solarmonj by Adam Gray and John Croucher https://code.google.com/p/solarmonj/ and created to provide some different configuration and logging options.
+I have added some command line options to change the way the system connects to a serial port and logs the collected data.
+These modifications could also easily be added to the solarmonj program.

 To build the application under Linux or OSX